 507C VS 507K Field Of View

-The Holosun 507C indeed boasts a larger lens window when compared to the Holosun 507K.
+The Holosun 507C indeed features a larger lens window when compared to the Holosun 507K.
 The speed at which you can spot the dot largely depends on your practice and the grip angle of your handgun, which influences the alignment of your line of sight with your eye.

 If your main goal is to find an optic that allows you to quickly acquire and reacquire the dot after each shot, I recommend taking a look at the ACSS Vulcan reticle below, which is provided by both optics.